-PY 700 Child, Family and Marital Therapy (3)
+PY 700 Child and Family Therapy (3)

-Theory and practice of interventions in marital, family, and child management problems.
+Theory and practice of family and child management interventions.
 Prerequisite: PY 670.

-PY 701 Child, Marital, and Family Therapy Practicum (1.5)
+PY 701 Child and Family Therapy Practicum (1.5)

-This practicum will focus on the application of child, family and marital therapy theory and skills acquired in PY 700 Child, Family, and Marital Therapy.
+This practicum will focus on the application of child and family therapy theory and skills acquired in PY 700 Child and Family Therapy.
 The practicum will involve a combination of lecture, discussion, role plays, and practical experience with clients in the Psychological Services Clinic.
 Concurrent enrollment in PY 700 is required.
 Prerequisite: Graduate standing.